rechoumzyad-dotcom/POO-Project-source/CONTRIBUTING.md

  |                                                                      |
  +======================================================================+
 --->
-Contributing to Apache Commons Lang
+Contributing to Apache Commons IO
 ======================

 Have you found a bug or have an idea for a cool new feature?
 Contributing code is a great way to give something back to the open-source community.